cober2019/Network-Automation/DataCenter (ACI)/ACIOperations/README.rst

 Description
 --------------

-ACIOps is a collection of my personal method/functions.
-The module will return all the the requestedinformation for you unformatted.
-Within this module you will find the following.
-Uses cases for all inforamtion produced from this module can be found in my repository Datacenter folder.
+ACIOps is a collection of my personal method/functions used in my programs.
+The module will return all the the requested information for you unformatted.
+Within this module you will find the following

-Tools:
+tools:

 + APIC Login
 + Subnet Finder